 Cote des Rose:

-Small coastal cottages have been built between the boulders adding to these unique locations’ design and scenery in some places.
+Small coastal cottages have been built between the boulders, adding to some of these unique locations’ designs and scenery.
 Two of the best areas to view the formations and these coastal homes are Tréguier and Le Gouffre.
 Following a visit to the coast, you can take in Brittany’s sounds and beats, with specialties being the fish caught in the region.

-A popular destination for camping with two campsites within the park, it is an enjoyable stay for a few days where you can unwind and bask in nature.
+A popular destination for camping with two campsites within the park, it is an enjoyable stay for a few days to unwind and bask in nature.
 Summer, of course, is the best time to get the best weather.
 Another popular location in the area includes the Chauvet-Pont-d’Arc Cave, the oldest paleolithic cave paintings estimated to be over 3000 years old.

 Camargue salt flats:

-Located in the southeast of France, the Camargue salt flats are a dream destination for those who want to appreciate natural beauty and take their time as they pass through some of Frances’s most unique and varied landscapes.
-You will find flamingos, horses, black bulls, and stunning salt flats along many winding trails.
+Located in the southeast of France, the Camargue salt flats are a dream destination for those who want to appreciate natural beauty and take their time through some of Frances’s most unique and varied landscapes.
+Flamingos, horses, black bulls, and stunning salt flats are found along many winding trails.
 The best way to view this area is by foot or bicycle.
 Due to the terrain and the area’s flatness, a car would pass by, and you could not appreciate your surroundings to their fullest extent.

-Arles’ town should be both your start and end in the region as there is not much in public transport or developed network.
-Here you can find an abundance of accommodation and tour/bike options for your trip to the salt flats.
-We hope some of these outdoor locations have given you some inspiration on what to get up to in France and the number of outdoor options to take in the country.
+Arles’ town should be both your start and end in the region as there is not much public transport or a developed network.
+Here you can find many accommodation and tour/bike options for your trip to the salt flats.
+We hope some of these outdoor locations have inspired you on what to get up to in France and the number of outdoor options to take in the country.